Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 | environmental_safety  | 17    | 17.35      |
 ```

+!!! note
+    Please note that `_tabulate()` is in early development and will be replaced with a separate `tabulate()` function in the future.
+We will serve a deprecation notice before making any script-breaking changes.

 That's it!
-You've gone from a mass of PFD reports, to a focused set of cases relating to Mental Health Act detention, to a theme‑tagged dataset ready for deeper exploration.
+You've gone from a mass of PFD reports, to a focused set of cases relating to Mental Health Act detention, to a theme‑tagged dataset ready for deeper exploration - all in a matter of minutes.

-From here we can either save our `labelled_reports` dataset via `pandas` for qualitative analysis, or we can use *even more* analytical features of PFD Toolkit.
+From here, you might want to export your curated dataset to a .csv for qualitative analysis:

 ```python
 labelled_reports.to_csv()
 ```

-!!! note
-    On our machine, the entire workflow contained within this page and [Load & screen reports](load_and_screen.md) took just 1 minute and 5 seconds.
-Adjust the `max_workers` parameter in the `LLM` class to control concurrency, but note that higher values could result in rate limit errors.
+Alternatively, you might want to check out the other analytical features that PFD Toolkit offers.